Maruthi

-In 2003, Maruthi wed Veenaraga Spandana.
-The couple has a daughter, Hiya Dasari and a son.
-After relocating to Hyderabad, he first worked as a animator and painted number plates and signboards to supplement his income.
-In the Telugu film industry, Maruthi is connected to his production companies, Marthi Talkies and Marthi Associates.

 Career

 In 2012, Maruthi's directorial debut, Ee Rojullo, hit the screens to positive acclaim from critics.
 Despite being made on a modest budget of 50 lakhs, the film surpassed expectations by grossing over 10 crores.
 It emerged as one of the most successful Telugu films in 2012.
 Shortly after, in November 2012, his second directorial venture, Bus Stop, was released and declared a hit.

 In 2013, Maruthi wrote and produced Prema Katha Chitram under Maruthi Talkies, introducing his cameraman J. Prabhakar Reddy as the director.
 The film turned out to be a sudden hit, grossing 20 crores.
 Maruthi continued his production journey with films like Prema Katha Chitram, Romance, Mahesh, Villa-2, Love You Bangaram, and Green Signal.

 His subsequent directorial projects included Kotha Janta with Allu Sirish and Babu Bangaram with Venkatesh.
 Maruthi also contributed as a writer and screenwriter for Bhadram Be Careful Brotheru, which received critical acclaim.
 His collaboration with Nani on Bhale Bhale Magadivoy in 2015 proved to be a super hit, gaining praise for Nani's outstanding performance.

 In 2014, Maruthi announced a project titled Radha starring Venkatesh and Nayantara.
 However, the film faced a setback when a writer accused Maruthi of copying his story, leading to the project being shelved.